 When it comes to brushing your teeth, you may be under the assumption that the harder the toothbrush, the better it will clean.
 After all, a hard toothbrush provides a more vigorous scrub, which means you can remove more tartar buildup, which translates to cleaner teeth, right?
 This is a common misconception, because the truth is, hard bristled toothbrushes can actually damage your teeth and your gums.

 Using a hard toothbrush can result in a receding gum line, can make your gums bleed and can wear away the enamel on the surface of the teeth, which weakens them.
-To avoid these issues, it could help to go and see a dentist that will recommend using a soft or an ultra-soft bristled toothbrush.
+To avoid these issues, it could help to go and see an emergency dentist that will recommend using a soft or an ultra-soft bristled toothbrush.
 Why? – Here’s a look at some of the biggest benefits that a soft bristled toothbrush provides.

 One of the biggest advantages of brushing with a soft bristled toothbrush is that is protects tooth enamel.
 Enamel is the hard white part of your teeth.
 Its job is to cover and protect the inner, softer layers of your teeth.
 When the enamel wears down, your teeth can become sensitive and more prone to things like yellowing and decay.
 A hard bristled brush scrubs away the enamel, but a soft bristled brush gets rid of the bacteria and tartar buildup without stripping the enamel.
 Similarly a build-up of junk is a safety hazard, contact San Francisco junk removal services to get rid of your junk!